 "If you want to get started in effective debugging, this is the book to have.
 If you are a professional programmer looking for more effective strategies, this is the book to have."

-In The Art of Debugging with GDB, DDD, and Eclipse, "The explanations are clear, the sample source code is well-written, the example debugging sessions are easy to follow, and so on.
+"The explanations are clear, the sample source code is well-written, the example debugging sessions are easy to follow, and so on.
 If you are new to debugging and you want to learn about GDB this book might be what you need."

 "This book provides an excellent contrast between each by showing how to perform the same function in each environment.
 The authors cover common debugging problems such as segmentation faults in addition to common debugging pitfalls to avoid so that this can be a useful learning tool for novice debuggers."